 People with hectic schedules may only have a single block of time available at a specific time.
 Maybe ten or twenty minutes in the morning, after lunch, or before sleeping?
 Great!
 Just do it!

 Whereas others, like myself, are able to take the time when we feel the desire to meditate.
-Typically, I will do approx. twenty minutes upon waking, maybe another hour during the day, and then thirty minutes before going to sleep.
+Typically, I will do approx. twenty minutes upon waking, maybe another thirty minutes during the day, and then again before going to sleep.

 This is a routine you can never do too much of!
 And it helps promote mental, emotional, and physical balance, strength, and awareness throughout the whole day, rather than in isolated chunks.